Papaver somniferum: Cultivation

 In the growth development of P. somniferum, six stages can be distinguished.
 The growth development starts with the growth of the seedlings.
 In a second step the rosette-type leaves and stalks are formed.
 After that budding (hook stage) takes place as a third step.
 The hook stage is followed by flowering.
 Subsequently, technical maturity is reached, which means that the plant is ready for cutting.
 The last step is biological maturity; dry seeds are ripened.
 The photoperiod seems to be the main determinant of flower development of P. somniferum.

 P. somniferum shows a very slow development in the beginning of its vegetation period.
 Due to this fact the competition of weeds is very high in early stages.
 It is very important to control weeds effectively in the first 50 days after sowing.
-Additionally Papaver somniferum is rather susceptible to herbicides.
+Additionally, Papaver somniferum is rather susceptible to herbicides.
 The pre-emergence application of the herbicide chlortoluron has been shown to be effective in reducing weed levels.
 However, in the last decade the weed management of Papaver somniferum has shifted from pre-emergence treatments to post-emergence treatments.
-Especially the application of the two herbicides mesotrione and tembotrione has become very popular.
+Especially, the application of the two herbicides mesotrione and tembotrione has become very popular.
 The combined application of those two herbicides has been shown to be recommendable for effective weed management in Papaver somniferum.
 Sowing time (autumn or spring), preceding crop and soil texture are important variables influencing the weed species composition.
 A highly abundant weed species in Papaver somniferum fields was shown to be Papaver rhoeas.
-Papaver somniferum and Papaver rhoeas belong to the same plant family, which impedes the chemical control of this weed species.
+Papaver somniferum and Papaver rhoeas are congeners and belong to the same plant family, which impedes the chemical control of this weed species.
 Therefore, weed management represents a big challenge and requires technological knowledge from the farmer.
 In order to increase the efficiency of weed control not only chemical weed control should be applied but also mechanical weed control.

+For P. somniferum, a growth density of 70 to 80 plants per square meter is recommended.
+Latex-to-biomass yield is greatest under conditions of slight water deficit.